php/php-langspec/spec/php-spec-draft.md

 If an *anonymous-function-creation-expression* contains an *anonymous-function-use-clause*, a dynamic property called `static` is present.
+This is unrelated to whether a closure is said to be *static*.
 This property is an array having an element for each *variable-name* in the *use-variable-name-list*, inserted in lexical order of their appearance in the use clause.
 Each element's key is the corresponding *variable-name*, and each element value is the value of that variable at the time the time the `Closure` object is created (not when it is used to call the encapsulated function).
 In the scenario above, this leads to the following, shown as pseudo code:

 ```
 $this->static = array(["count"]=>&0,["values"]=>array(["red"]=>3,[0]=>10));